flutter/website/src/get-started/fwe/local-caching.md

 If your Flutter app outgrows the low-throughput scenarios ideal for `shared_preferences`, you may be ready to explore caching data with your device's file system.
-For a more thorough guide, see our other resources on the topic.
+For a more thorough guide, see our other resources on file system caching.

 * Cookbook: [Read and write files][]